GabrelBulz/sms_project/ReadMe.txt

     IF YOU START THE API THE SERVER WILL START AS WELL

     It has a function for managing the default route, which will return a "about"-how to use the site; message displayed:
-        "bonjour, request exmaple explained sitename/params?id_node=..." where id_node will be the id of the node that you want to receive metrics from
+        "bonjour, request exmaple explained sitename/params?id_node=...&metrics=cpu_percent,disk_usage,virtual_memory&inteval=(as numerical value)" where id_node will be the id of the node that you want to receive metrics from

     It has a function for handling the route with /params This function will create a request from the DB for that specific node id, returning an array with packages (will return all packages with that id node)